 On his 12th birthday exactly, Stanley became a member of the municipal amateur Wind Band St. Cecilia in Rosmalen.
 Although he wanted to play trumpet, he started on a (right handed) mellophone in Eb.
-At 13, Stanley played in the Youth Wind Band and was a member of their Board.
-At 14, his parents bought him a trumpet.
-At 15, he switched to a (left handed) single Bb French Horn and started playing in the Concert Band as well.
+At 13, Stanley played in the Youth Wind Band and was a member of it’s Board.
+His parents bought him a trumpet at 14, but at 15 he switched to a (left handed) single Bb French Horn.
+Than he started playing in the Concert Band as well.
 At 16, several things happened which became the catalyst for Stanley’s musical development.

 The Concert Band entered the obligatory National Wind Band Competition held every four years.
 Two weeks prior to the date, the weekly rehearsals became daily events.
 All members were nervous, but Stanley thrived in this competition mode.
 The Concert Band was promoted to the highest level with honors.
 That same year, they recorded a single album with two marches.
 It took a full week and became a very interesting experience.

 Although Stanley played 1st horn in the Concert Band, he was asked to play 4th horn with the Orthense Harmonie for the worldpremiere of the composition ‘Brabant and Maramures’ by Geza Frid.
 A challenge he liked a lot.

 At 17, Stanley entered preliminary training at the Municipal Music School in ‘s-Hertogenbosch where he studied music theory, eartraining and piano.
 He also learned to play on the double F/Bb French Horn.